alialbaali/Chatty/README.md

 ## Motivation

-The app is a part of my [Portfolio](https://alialbaali.com) projects.
+The app is a part of my [portfolio](https://alialbaali.com) projects.
 It showcases my skills regarding developing Android apps.

+## Download

+You can download the app apk using this [link](https://github.com/alialbaali/ChatyChaty/releases/download/v1.1.0/ChatyChaty.apk).

 ## Screenshots